hodyroff/scs-training/Virtualization/Standards.md

         * Compliance engineer has also access to detailed log files
     * Curated results at: <https://compliance.sovereignit.cloud/page/table>
     * These are also mirrored at the docs page
+* Approach the Forum SCS-Standards to get added to the list of tested clouds
+    - Formal certification requires becoming member of the Forum SCS-Standards
+        * This comes with a membership fee
+        * You may pay the same fees without becoming member and received the entitlement to SCS certification